Software for COVID-19 pandemic mitigation: Websites

 A group of online archivists used open access PHP- and Linux-based shadow library Sci-Hub to create an archive of over 5000 articles about coronaviruses.
 Making the archive openly accessible is currently illegal.
 Sci-Hub provides free full access for most scientific pandemic publications.

 Multiple scientific publishers created open access portals, including the Cambridge University Press, the Europe branch of the Scholarly Publishing and Academic Resources Coalition, The Lancet, John Wiley and Sons, and Springer Nature.

+Physician and open access advocate Josh Farkas has added a chapter on COVID-19 treatment to his e-book on intensive care medicine, hosted by EMCrit.

 Medical software

 GNU Health

 The open source, Qt- and GTK-based GNU Health offer a variety of default features for use during pandemics.
 It allows parties to pool efforts on a single, integrated program – instead of individual, programs for specific purposes.
 Existing features include a way for making clinical information available and update it in any health institution via a globally unique "Person Universal ID".
 It includes lab test templates and functionalities, digital signing and encryption.